bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- broken clouds
+- clear sky
-- 78% humidity
+- 77% humidity
-- 16 mph wind
+- 17 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History